-The revised standards (Recommendation 29) issued by the FATF in February 2012, require that an FIU should be able to receive and analyse suspicious transaction reports and other information relevant to money laundering, associated predicate offence and terrorist financing and to disseminate the result of that analysis.
+The revised standards (Recommendation 29) issued by the FATF in February 2012, require that an FIU should be able to receive and analyse suspicious transaction reports and other information relevant to money laundering, associated predicate offences and terrorist financing and to disseminate the results of that analysis.
 The interpretive notes to Recommendation 29 further clarify that based on the FIU's analysis, the dissemination of information should be selective and allow the recipient authorities to focus on relevant cases/information.
-The revised standard has laid stress on the performance of analysis function by an FIU.
+The revised standard has laid stress on the performance of analysis function by an FIU and distinguished between operational and strategic analysis.
+The process of analysis of STRs is depicted below:

 FIU-IND has built strategies to enhance the analysis process and make the end product more meaningful for the partner agencies.
 Standard methodologies were developed and adopted for achieving better results in linking and analysis of information.
-Internal and external data sources were harmonised with the use of technology.
+Internal and external data sources were used effectively with the use of technology.
 Any analysis and linking process must result in actionable intelligence reports and this remained the underlying principle in the methodologies and processes adopted.
-Emphasis was placed on receiving feedback from the partner agencies and such feedback was used to review and improve the analysis process as well as the quality of report received from the reporting entities.
+Emphasis was placed on receiving feedback from the partner agencies and such feedback was used to review and continuously improve the analysis process as well as the quality of report received from the reporting entities.